Home Page

-The National Association of State Long-Term Care Ombudsman Programs was formed in 1985.
-The non-profit organization is composed of state long-term care ombudsmen representing their state programs.
+The National Association of State Long-Term Care Ombudsman Programs was formed in 1985 as a non-profit organization composed of state long-term care ombudsmen representing their state programs.

 Mission